openshift-labs/learn-katacoda/middleware/rhoar-getting-started-wfswarm/00-intro.md

 applications,
 read [this blog post](https://developers.redhat.com/blog/2017/08/24/the-skinny-on-fat-thin-hollow-and-uber).

-WildFly Swarm is based on WildFly and it's compatible with [Eclipse MicroProfile](https://microprofile.io), which is a community effort to standardized the subset of Java EE standards such as JAX-RS, CDI and JSON-P that are useful for building microservices applications.
+WildFly Swarm is based on WildFly and it also implements [Eclipse MicroProfile](https://microprofile.io), which is a community-driven open source specification that optimizes Enterprise Java for a microservices architecture and delivers application portability across multiple MicroProfile runtimes.

 Since WildFly Swarm is based on Java EE standards, it significantly simplifies refactoring existing Java EE application to microservices and allows much of existing code-base to be